Methylone: New Zealand

 In New Zealand, although methylone is not explicitly scheduled and falls outside the strict definitions of an "amphetamine analogue" in the Misuse of Drugs Act, it is considered to be "substantially similar" to methcathinone and is thus considered by law enforcement authorities to be a Class C illegal drug.
 Methylone was sold in New Zealand for around 6 months from November 2005 to April 2006 as an MDMA substitute, under the name "Ease".
 The product was withdrawn after legal disputes with the government.

-UK
+United Kingdom

-In the UK, methylone is illegal since the 16/04/2010 revision of the misuse of drugs act.
+In the United Kingdom, methylone is illegal since the 16/04/2010 revision of the misuse of drugs act.
 Before this it was not specifically mentioned in United Kingdom (U.K.) law as the β-ketone was not covered under the Misuse of Drugs Act.
 In March 2010, plans were announced to make methylone and other cathinones, Class B drugs, "within weeks".
 While delayed by dissatisfaction in the Advisory Council on the Misuse of Drugs, the revision was rushed through by the government with little regard for the views of the council.
-The importation of the compounds was banned immediately.
+The importation of the compound was banned immediately.